 How does “black tie optional” sound as a kitchen color aesthetic?
 Like James Bond’s suit, Sparkling Black quartz is a timeless look that pairs well with white cabinets for contrast.
 With scattered highlights and bright sparkles sitting distinct from the surrounding deep black, this is a color scheme that offers a brightly reflective surface while adding depth and light to your countertops.

 This is a very modern feeling choice, fitting in nicely with bare stainless appliances, clean white lighting and a contemporary design layout.
-Make sure to use a cleaner that is formulated for use on quartz and natural stone for a streak-free shine that is non-toxic and safe for use on food-prep surfaces.
+Make sure to use a cleaner that is formulated for use on quartz and natural stone for a streak-free shine that is safe for use on food-prep surfaces.

 2) Carrara Grigio Quartz

 Speaking of timeless, you think the Greeks and Romans were onto something with their use of marble as a building material?
 We certainly do.
 Well, with Carrara Grigio quartz you can bring that classic white plus blue/grey look to your countertops without the maintenance concerns of actual marble.

 The issue with marble and other natural stone is that it is more susceptible to chemical damage from acidic chemicals such as those found in vinegar, citrus and red wine.
 Also, being such a classic look, Carrara Grigio quartz pairs well with many different cabinet face choices, back splashes and flooring.
 From light colored natural wood, to solid color painted cabinets and even accenting natural-stone tile.

 Being one of the most popular choices of color for granite buyers, it’s no surprise that it’s also a popular pick for quartz.
 Being an engineered material, quartz countertops can be designed to mimic natural-stone patterns without the natural-stone maintenance and inconsistency.